Tahiya31/Trash_Track/README.md

 * 🗺️ Trash Visualization: [Folium Library](https://python-visualization.github.io/folium/)
 * 🌐 Web App: HTML, CSS, Javascript, Flask

-For more information, refer to [Presentation](https://docs.google.com/presentation/d/1rI7PSf180x29OTPDD2gRQmT9HyvPoCecKxQgDgZoxtc/edit?usp=sharing).
-Paper is coming soon!
+For more information, refer to our paper which will be available soon.

 ## Paper 📄